- Impotence Slideshow Pictures

 Gynecomastia, especially in pubertal males, often goes away on its own within about six months, so observation is preferred over specific treatment in many cases.
-Stopping any offending medications and treatment of underlying medical conditions that cause gynecomastia are also mainstays of treatment.
+Stopping medications and treatment of existing medical problems or health conditions that cause enlarged breasts in men also are mainstays of treatment.

 - Testosterone replacement has been effective in older men with low levels of testosterone, but it is not effective for men who have normal levels of the male hormone.

-- Clomiphene gynecomastia.
+- Clomiphene can be used to treat gynecomastia.
 It can be taken for up to 6 months.